machzqcq/saucelabs/README.md

 cucumber BROWSER=chrome features
 ````

-The string pattern that is followed by this gem is as follows (Observer the '|' delimiter:
+The string pattern that is followed by this gem is as follows (Observer the '|' delimiter):

 ````